Please note: We are no longer able to offer international delivery. Our delivery area is Mainland UK only. Apologies for any inconvenience.

 - Make sure you wash your hands after using hot tub chemicals

-- Jacuzzi Direct strongly advises wearing protective clothing whenever handling chemicals
+- Outdoor Living Online strongly advises wearing protective clothing whenever handling chemicals

 - Test your hot tub water daily (we recommend either Bromine or Chlorine test strips depending on your preferred sanitisation method)